 Cataract Surgery

 If you’ve received a cataracts diagnosis, the standard course of action is to undergo surgery to remove the clouded natural crystalline lens housing the cataract and replace it with a clear acrylic lens called an intraocular lens.
 We are here to help!
-Our cataract center is led by a highly skilled head physician with extensive experience in performing these surgeries.
+Our cataract center is led by our highly skilled surgeons, Dr. Tanner and Dr. Giltner.
 During this surgical process, your clouded or hardened natural crystalline lens will be extracted and substituted with a new artificial lens.
 Typically, the entire procedure takes less than half an hour, and in most cases, patients notice an immediate improvement in their vision right after surgery.
 Some individuals may go through a brief adjustment period during which they might experience halos and glare around lights, but this tends to diminish over time in the majority of cases.

 Cataracts are highly treatable, and through advances in both cataract surgery and lens implants, more people are experiencing the complete restoration of their vision than ever before.
 If you have been told that you are in the early stages of developing cataracts, you must familiarize yourself with the options that are available to you.
 As a cataract center trusted by locals in Lexington, KY, Abell Eyes offers the latest technology in lens implants, enabling a full range of vision and decreased dependency on glasses!
 Our experienced physicians and staff will educate you on all of your lens implant options and get you on the road to better vision.